publiccodenet/about/activities/codebase-stewardship/index.md

 # Codebase stewardship

-Through codebase stewardship, we help public source code and policy code products become [successful](success-for-a-codebase.md) at being collaboratively developed and maintained at scale, reused widely and sustainable.
+Through codebase stewardship, we help public source code and policy code products become [successful](success-for-a-codebase.md).
+We help codebases be:

+* collaboratively developed
+* maintained at scale
+* reused widely and sustainable

 We can provide codebase stewardship from the beginning of the development or for [existing projects](for-existing-projects.md).

 ## What codebase stewardship is